SimonVaughanDataAndCode/tonic/README.md

 ## Sampling

 Let's define a posterior to sample.
-Tis should be an R function that
+This should be an R function that
 * takes a vector of parameters as its first argument,
 * returns a (scalar) log density (up to some normalisation constant,
 * return -Inf where the posterior is zero (e.g. because prior is zero).